MonisaHassanAlvi/Brick-Breaker-Game/README.md

 # Brick-Breaker-Game
-A console based Brick Breaker game developed using Assembly Language.
+A console based brick breaker game developed using Assembly Language.

+# Tools & Applications
+DOSBOX

+# Description
+It is a fully functional brick breaker game.